 Brown, S. J., 2012.
 Working at the interface between the art and science of breastfeeding: a qualitative study of International Board Certified Lactation Consultants' experiences.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: